abinit/abinit/doc/guide/abinit.md

-Most of the variables can be used in the multi-dataset mode (see section 3.3), but those that must have a unique value throughout all the datasets are signaled with the indication ' **NO_MULTI** '.
+Most of the variables can be used in the multi-dataset mode (see section 3.3), but those that must have a unique value throughout all the datasets are signaled with the indication **NO_MULTI**.

-Some of the input variables, with characteristics ' **INPUT_ONLY** ' are only used by the parser, to initialize other input variables, but are not transmitted inside the code, beyond the parser.
+Some of the input variables, with characteristics **INPUT_ONLY** are only used by the parser, to initialize other input variables, but are not transmitted inside the code, beyond the parser.
 In particular, they are not echoed in the output file.

-At variance, some internal variables, with characteristics ' **INTERNAL_ONLY** ' are documented in the help files, but are not accessible as input variables.
+At variance, some internal variables, with characteristics **INTERNAL_ONLY** are documented in the help files, but are not accessible as input variables.
 The documentation is provided because such variables are sometimes mentioned in the output file.